KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

     --download-archive FILE          Download only videos not listed in the archive file.
 Record the IDs of all downloaded videos in it
-    --break-on-existing              Stop the download process when encountering a file that is in the archive --break-on-reject                Stop the download process when encountering a file that has been filtered out --skip-playlist-after-errors N   Number of allowed failures until the rest of the playlist is skipped
+    --no-download-archive            Do not use archive file (default) --max-downloads NUMBER           Abort after downloading NUMBER files --break-on-existing              Stop the download process when encountering a file that is in the archive --break-on-reject                Stop the download process when encountering a file that has been filtered out --break-per-input                Make --break-on-existing and --break-on-
-    --no-download-archive            Do not use archive file (default)
+                                     reject act only on the current input URL --no-break-per-input             --break-on-existing and --break-on-reject
+                                     terminates the entire download queue
+    --skip-playlist-after-errors N   Number of allowed failures until the rest of the playlist is skipped

 Download Options:

-    -N, --concurrent-fragments N     Number of fragments of a dash/hlsnative video that should be download concurrently
+    -N, --concurrent-fragments N     Number of fragments of a dash/hlsnative video that should be downloaded
-                                     (default is 1)
+                                     concurrently (default is 1)
     -r, --limit-rate RATE            Maximum download rate in bytes per second (e.g. 50K or 4.2M)
     --throttled-rate RATE            Minimum download rate in bytes per second